 In today’s cattle industry, the youth perspective is becoming increasingly important for many reasons.
 Consumer preferences are shifting, political perspectives are being aimed more so at the millennial generation and leadership is beginning to shift.
 The objective of CYL is to encourage young producers to become engaged and take action in the Canadian cattle industry.

 What events do CYLs attend?

 During their mentorship, mentees attend a wide range of events.
-These include CYL organized tours, Canadian Cattlemen’s Association meetings, and industry tours, conferences and forums depending on the goals of their mentorship.
-Examples of industry events that CYLs have attended in the past are The Canadian Beef Industry Conference, Beef Value Chain Round Tables, Farm Fair International, Agribition, Toronto Royal Agricultural Winter Fair, Alberta and Saskatchewan Beef Industry Conferences, and provincial beef producer meetings.
+These include CYL organized tours, Canadian Cattlemen’s Association meetings, industry tours, conferences and forums depending on the goals of their mentorship.
+Examples of industry events CYLs have attended in the past include the Canadian Beef Industry Conference, Beef Value Chain Roundtables, Farm Fair International, Agribition, Toronto Royal Agricultural Winter Fair, Alberta and Saskatchewan Beef Industry Conferences, and provincial beef producer meetings.
 In cases where in-person events have been limited due to COVID-19, CYLs have still been able to participate in numerous industry renowned events virtually.
 This has even proved an advantage is some cases where CYLs have been able to participate in events online they may have not been able to attend in person due to busy seasons on the farm or other time constraints.

 Are there international opportunities for the CYLs?

 The CYL program sends delegates to international industry events to represent youth in the Canadian beef industry and enrich their mentorship experience.
-International events that CYLs have attended in the past are the National Western Stock Show, International Beef Alliance Conference and Young Ranchers Program, and National Cattlemen’s Beef Association Annual Convention.
-Tours, young producer round tables, and various meetings are scheduled around these events to make the most of these trips and establish meaningful connections with beef producers in other nations.
+International events CYLs have attended in the past include the National Western Stock Show, International Beef Alliance Conference and Young Ranchers Program, and the National Cattlemen’s Beef Association Annual Convention.
+In addition, there are tours, young producer roundtables and various meetings scheduled around these events which allow CYL participants to make the most of these trips and establish meaningful connections with beef producers in other nations.
 While international events have been limited recently due to COVID-19, these unique travel opportunities are also open for program alumni to put their names forward for these trips in future years.